Our Gospel message comes to us today from the 14th chapter of John, beginning with the 15th verse, “Christ our advocate.”

-“Does Anyone Know You are a Christian?”
+“Does Anyone Know You Are a Christian?”

-One of my favorite cartoon characters is Charlie Brown of the Peanut’s family.
-He is, for me, the symbol of all human beings who face all the trails and trying circumstances of life.
-Charlie Brown is the one who knows what it is like to carry his own cross, to live in a world of brokenness, of failure, of trying and not succeeding and hearing, again and again, the good news of the gospel from his friend Linus to see him through the rough times.
+One of my favorite cartoon characters is Charlie Brown of the Peanuts family.
+He is, for me, the symbol of all human beings who face all the trials and trying circumstances of life.
+Charlie Brown is the one who knows what it is like to carry his own cross, to live in a world of brokenness, of failure, of trying and not succeeding, and hearing, again and again, the good news of the gospel from his friend Linus to see him through the rough times.
 I would like to share one of Charlie Brown’s adventures with Lucy as she pretends to be a psychiatrist, and Charlie is coming to her for help.

 Charlie Brown is shown visiting Lucy, who is at her psychiatric stand, offering her help for a nickel.
 Charlie says, “I need help—tell me a great truth.
 Tell me something about living that will help me.”

 Lucy asks, “Do you ever wake up at night and want a drink of water?”